Note: Harrison’s final performance as Billy in London was on November 9, 2013.

 Credit: Video by Duncan G

-Since being named to the role, Harrison has attended lessons at his home school in Nottingham, Toot Hill School, for only two weeks.
-He’s moved into the “Billy House” in London with other members of the child cast and receives his academic lessons there.
+Since being named to the role, Harrison attended lessons at his home school in Nottingham, Toot Hill School, for only a further two weeks.
+He then moved into the “Billy House” in London with other members of the child cast and received his academic lessons there.
 Like any young person when moving away from home for the first time, when Harrison first moved into the Billy House in London, it seemed strange and he was nervous about it.
-But he says it just took a few days and now he feels like he’s “been here for months”.
+But he says it just took a few days and after a short time he felt like he’d “been here for months”.

 On 14-May-2012, it was announced in all the trade publications that Harrison was joining the BETM London cast as the 30th Billy to grace the Victoria Palace stage.
-He is the 64th boy to play the role in BETM world-wide.
-His debut took place that evening.
+His debut took place that evening and he became the 64th boy to play the role in BETM world-wide.
 By all accounts, it went very, very well.
 When asked his impression of how he did, Harrison said “I was given a standing ovation.
 I just loved it.
 I felt really proud”.
 His mum, Sara, added “The dream ballet sequence was stunning.
 I’m still speechless — he smashed it.”

 Harrison related that his stamina held up well (getting to that level of stamina is something all the Billys have to attain before performing in the arduous three hour show).
 In fact, in the glow of how well his debut had gone, he said he could have done it again.

 Shortly after his debut, the show didn’t waste any time showcasing its newest Billy.
 On June 20, 2012, Harrison represented BETM at the annual West End Live, at which he performed Electricity.
 This video of Harrison was taken at the Cardinal Place launch event for West End Live.
-Cardinal Place is in the Victoria section of London, just a short distance from where BETM is performed at the Victoria Palace Theatre (VPT).
-Unfortunately, the stage utilized at the event was a fraction of the size of the one at the VPT, which made it difficult for the audience there to appreciate the true breadth of his street dance/acro version of the song for which he’s been getting raves.
+Cardinal Place is a shopping centre in Victoria, just a short distance from where BETM is performed at the Victoria Palace Theatre (VPT).
+Unfortunately, the stage utilized at the event was a fraction of the size of the one at the VPT, which made it difficult for the audience there to appreciate the true breadth of his street dance/acro version of the song for which he got rave reviews.
 That said, he did a masterful job with it given the conditions:

 Credit: Video by Sam4God

-Since his debut, Harrison has been wowing audiences at the VPT on a regular basis and those London audiences are the fortunate beneficiaries of viewing the vast talents of this young man from Nottingham.
+Throughout his time in BETM, Harrison wowed audiences at the VPT on a regular basis and those London audiences were the fortunate beneficiaries of viewing the vast talents of this young man from Nottingham.